-We eventually stopped into a cafe for a coffee before heading home to make 100% certain there would not be an encore performance tonight, then headed out.
+We eventually stopped into a cafe for a coffee before heading home to make 100% certain there would not be an encore performance that night, then headed out.
 Anna wanted to check out a wine bar, but Google Maps decided to pull its usual tricks (left), so we just decided to go to another shisha bar nearby.
 It wasn’t a bad place, pretty much what we had been expecting on Friday night before we entered, and then very embarrassedly exited, what was apparently ranked as one of the world’s best bars.
-Saturday night was spent playing the hypothetical game; “Maybe if you do your hair, shave, wear pants and I do my hair differently, they might not even know it’s us!” was one suggestion, but we were simply lying to ourselves; This was to be our home for the night.
+Instead, this night was spent playing the hypothetical game in order to be able to return to the bar we were in the previous night; “Maybe if you do your hair, shave, wear pants and I do my hair differently, they might not even know it’s us!” was one suggestion, but we were simply lying to ourselves; This was to be our home for the night.
 We would just have to grin and bear it, just chatting, shaking our collective heads and cracking up at what a weird weekend it had been.

 We checked out of our hotel, popped a couple more Loperamil and went out to lunch, over-cautiously eating only a fraction of what we ordered from fear of what could happen on the plane.
 When we finished we walked home and embarked on a cab ride to the airport that would turn out to be the only appropriate way to complete this journey.
 Why was it a fitting finale?